-After a dry February and dry start to March, it looks like things are starting to change to a bit more wet at least for the next few days.
+After a dry February and dry start to March, it looks like things are starting to change to a bit more wet this weekend and next week.
 Very good news.
-Looks like a good soaking rain for the weekend which will keep the grass green and help with all newly planted and established plants as well.
+Hopefully it will be some good rain which will be welcome for all the bare root fruit trees that were planted in January and February.
+Be ready to start fertilizing those newly planted fruit trees when they leaf out.

 It is now time to get ready to start fertilizing soon.
 As soon as deciduous trees and shrubs have their full set of leaves, you should give them their first fertilizing of the year.
 A balanced fertilizer works well for most things.
 Use a rhododendron, camellia, azalea fertilizer for your acid loving plants.
 Fertilize azaleas and rhododendrons after they are done blooming.
 Same thing for camellias.
 Citrus should use a citrus fertilizer.